vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 make build-install-local
 ```

-This will build plugin artifacts under `./artifacts` and generates plugin publishing directory `{HOSTOS}/{HOSTARCH}` under `./artifacts/published`.
+This will build plugin artifacts under `./artifacts` and generate a plugin publishing directory `${HOSTOS}-${HOSTARCH}` under `./artifacts/published`.
-Using `make build-install-local` installs the plugins for the user, but it internally invokes following command to install the plugins.
+Using `make build-install-local` installs the plugins for the user, but it internally invokes the following command to install the plugins:

 ```sh
 tanzu plugin install <plugin-name> --local ./artifacts/published/${HOSTOS}-${HOSTARCH}
 ```

+Your plugin is now available for you through the Tanzu CLI.
+You can confirm this by running `tanzu plugin list`
+which will now show your plugin.

+The next steps are to write the plugin code to implement what the plugin is meant to do.

-If your plugin talks to a Tanzu cluster, a helper function `GetCurrentClusterConfig` defined in
+Note that if your plugin needs to talk to a Tanzu cluster, a helper function `GetCurrentClusterConfig()` defined in the
 [config](../../pkg/v1/config) package can be used to get the logged in Tanzu cluster's config.

-Plugins are installed into `$XDG_DATA_HOME`, [read more](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)
+Plugins are installed into `$XDG_DATA_HOME`, (read more about the XDG Base Directory Specification [here.](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)

 The CLI can be updated to the latest version of all plugins using: